 We are now accepting digital submissions!
-Please take a moment to read through some of our editorial guidance and discursive thoughts on literature for what we’re looking to publish this Fall.
+Please take a moment to read through some of our editorial guidance and discursive thoughts on literature for what we’re looking to publish.

 What will NORTHWEST REVIEW look to publish?